-How Accurate Are Black Holes in the Movies?
+How Accurate Are Black Holes in Film?

 This article will examine how black holes have been depicted in movies and how they compare to what we currently know about them today.
 In an effort to be concise and true to the aims of this article, as well as maintain a tight focus, we will examine only the portions of the films that relate to black holes.
 This is not an extensive list of every movie to have a black hole as a part of the plot.
 These are the main ones I have seen—as of now.
 It is my intention to have more listed here as I see more and more, so let me know what I am missing!

 The crew of the USS Palomino finds the USS Cygnus adrift around a black hole but free of its effects because of a null gravity field being generated by the mystery ship.
 After becoming damaged by the gravity around the black hole, the Palomino crew board the Cygnus.
 Long story short, the captain of the Cygnus is a nut who wants to fly his ship into the black hole.
 The crew of the Palomino attempt to escape but in the process are forced to go into the black hole along with the Cygnus but in a separate craft.
 In the case of the Cygnus, it is destroyed, but its captain merges with his main robot and is sent to hell, ruling over its denizens (a Disney movie, I kid you not!).
 The remaining survivors of the Palomino find themselves leaving a white hole with a new world before them.